-The following communication, dated 2 November 2020, is being circulated at the request of the delegation of Chile.
+The following communication, dated and received on 11 April 2023, is being circulated at the request of the delegation of Chile.

-In accordance with Article XVII of the GATT 1994 and paragraph 1 of the Understanding on the Interpretation of that Article, and in response to the call for notifications for the years 2018-2019 set forth in document G/STR/N/18, the Government of Chile hereby notifies the entity "Comercializadora de Trigo S.A.
-(COTRISA)" as a joint stock company in which the State has a majority interest and which currently focuses its activities on implementing a Wheat Purchasing Programme, supplying market information and services in the area of grain packaging, storage and quality certification.
+In accordance with Article XVII of the GATT 1994 and paragraph 1 of the Understanding on the Interpretation of that Article, and in response to the call for notifications for the years 2020-2022 set forth in document G/STR/N/19, the Government of Chile hereby notifies the entity "Comercializadora de Trigo S.A.
+(COTRISA)" as a joint stock company in which the State has a majority interest and which currently focuses its activities on implementing a Wheat Purchasing Programme, supplying market information and providing services in the area of grain packaging, storage and quality certification.